SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    display(df)
     ```

-1. **Run (1)** the modified cell and review the **output (2)**, which should look similar to this:
+1. **Run (1)** the modified cell, then review the **output (2)**, which should resemble the following:

     ![](./Images2/1/t3-11a.png)

-1. Now the dataframe includes the correct column names (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
-The data types of the columns are specified using a standard set of types defined in the Spark SQL library, which were imported at the beginning of the cell.
+1. Now the dataframe includes the correct column names (along with the built-in **Index** column representing the row order).
+The data types for each column are specified using the standard types imported from the Spark SQL library at the top of the cell.

 1. Confirm that your changes have been applied to the data by viewing the dataframe.
 Run the following cell: